University of Cambridge: Statistics

 Biography

-Sir Isaac Newton was an English mathematician, physicist, astronomer, alchemist, theologian, and author who was described in his time as a natural philosopher.
-He was a key figure in the Scientific Revolution and the Enlightenment that followed.
-His pioneering book Philosophiæ Naturalis Principia Mathematica (Mathematical Principles of Natural Philosophy), first published in 1687, consolidated many of his and others' previous results and established classical mechanics.
-Newton also made seminal contributions to optics, and shares credit with German mathematician Gottfried Wilhelm Leibniz for developing infinitesimal calculus.
+Sir Isaac Newton was an English polymath active as a mathematician, physicist, astronomer, alchemist, theologian, and author.
+Newton was a key figure in the Scientific Revolution and the Enlightenment that followed.
+His book Philosophiæ Naturalis Principia Mathematica (Mathematical Principles of Natural Philosophy), first published in 1687, achieved the first great unification in physics and established classical mechanics.
+Newton also made seminal contributions to optics, and shares credit with German mathematician Gottfried Wilhelm Leibniz for formulating infinitesimal calculus, though he developed calculus years before Leibniz.
+He contributed to and refined the scientific method, and his work is considered the most influential in bringing forth modern science.

 All 100 notable alumni